AirRunner/key-value-store/report/Key-Value Store.md

-# Key-Value Store with akka actor model
+# Key-Value Store with Akka actor model

 ## 1. Description of the system